Home Library Space Debris Tracking

 Why live orbital monitoring matters

-The orbital environment changes constantly: objects drift, atmospheric drag alters orbits, and catalog updates refine predictions.
-Live orbital monitoring helps you understand what’s happening now rather than relying on a static, historical snapshot.
+The orbital environment changes constantly: objects drift, atmospheric drag alters orbits, and catalogue updates refine predictions.
+Live orbital monitoring helps you understand what is happening now rather than relying on a static, historical snapshot.

 • Visualise congestion and traffic patterns across orbital regimes